Biography of Salvador Dalí

 Dalí and Gala in the United States

 Dalí also participated in other Surrealist events while in New York.
 He was featured in the first exhibition on Fantastic Art, Dada, Surrealism at the Museum of Modern Art.
-He also made quite the scene at a showing of Joseph Cornell's Surrealist films when he knocked over the projector, famously fuming "my idea for a film is exactly that, and I was going to propose it to someone who would pay to have it made.
+He also made quite a scene at a showing of Joseph Cornell's Surrealist films when he knocked over the projector, famously fuming "my idea for a film is exactly that, and I was going to propose it to someone who would pay to have it made.
 I never wrote it down or told anyone, but it is as if he had stolen it."

 After the devastation of the Second World War in Europe, Dalí and Gala returned to the United States in 1940.
 They would remain for eight years, splitting time between New York and California.
 During this period, Dalí became highly productive, expanding his practice beyond the visual arts into a wide array of other creative interests.
 He designed jewelry, clothing, furniture, sets for plays and ballets, and even display windows for retail stores.
 Dalí's eccentric personality often took center stage in many of these pursuits - for example, while being consigned by the department store Bonwit Teller, Dalí was so angered by changes to his artistic vision that he shoved a bathtub through the window display case.